rfv2021/bayes_opt_cnn/README.md

  ![optimisation of accuracy](acc_vs_optimization.png)
 - Training the CNN network with 2 epochs took an average of 1 minutes.
 This allowed to run a large number of optimisation iterations (1400) over 24hours.
 As suggested by the picture, a highly explorative strategy was used, as i was curious about the diversity of CNN topologies that could perform well.

-- For more details, see [3_Load Bayesian optimisation results.ipynb](https://github.com/rfv2021/bayes_opt_cnn/blob/main/2_Build%20and%20optimise%20CNN%20model%20for%20image%20recognition.ipynb).
+- For more details, see [3 Load optimisation results.ipynb](https://github.com/rfv2021/bayes_opt_cnn/blob/main/2_Build%20and%20optimise%20CNN%20model%20for%20image%20recognition.ipynb).

 ## CONTACT DETAILS